Petr Pavel: Chair of the NATO Military Committee

 Already a general of the army, Pavel was nominated by the Cabinet of Bohuslav Sobotka as Chair of the NATO Military Committee in July 2014, and elected to this position in Vilnius in September 2014, beating candidates from Italy and Greece.
 He was the first chair of the organisation from a former Warsaw Pact member.
 His mandate commenced in 2015.
-During his chairmanship, Pavel implemented the decisions taken at the 2014 Wales summit, including the Readiness Action Plan.
+During his chairmanship, Pavel had to handle the Turkish invasion of Afrin and the growing influence of China.
+The Islamic State (ISIS) experienced both territorial gains and losses in Iraq and Syria, while NATO's involvement in Afghanistan continued.
+Pavel implemented the decisions taken at the 2014 Wales summit, including the Readiness Action Plan.
 He reestablished dialogue with Russia, disrupted after the annexation of Crimea by the Russian Federation, even though he considered Russia a major threat.

 At the end of his term of office in 2018, Jens Stoltenberg, the secretary general of NATO to whom Pavel was an advisor, commended Pavel for leading the Military Committee with great distinction during a key period in NATO's history.
 He was awarded the Commander of the Legion of Merit for his work in the Military Committee.

-Retirement from the army
+Retirement from the army (2018–2022)

 Following his departure from the army in 2018, Pavel became a lecturer and consultant, and participated in the conferences of the Aspen Institute.

-Pavel together with diplomat Petr Kolář, entrepreneur František Vrabel and manager Radek Hokovský founded in 2019 the association named Pro bezpečnou budoucnost (For a safe future).
+In 2019, Pavel co-founded the association 'Pro bezpečnou budoucnost' ("For a safe future"), together with diplomat Petr Kolář, entrepreneur František Vrabel, and manager Radek Hokovský.

-On 6 April 2020, Pavel launched the initiative Spolu silnější (Stronger Together), with the aim of helping people linked with the fight against the COVID-19 pandemic in the Czech Republic, especially crowdfunding financial assistance for volunteers helping in hospitals and creating medical tools.
+On 6 April 2020, Pavel launched the 'Spolu silnější' (Stronger Together) initiative, with the aim of helping people linked with the fight against the COVID-19 pandemic in the Czech Republic, especially crowdfunding financial assistance for volunteers helping in hospitals and creating medical tools.
 The initiative also aimed to prepare the country for future crises.